WylieKuhn/Walkabout-Companion/README.md

 - View a time series of your scores for a course.

 ### Things To Do
-- Streamlit does not cache polars dataframes, so while I would love to use polars over pandas I will have to use pandas for the time being.
+- ~~Streamlit does not cache polars dataframes, so while I would love to use polars over pandas I will have to use pandas for the time being.
 I did not realize this until I had written a bunch of the code to use polars so I will simply replace it with pandas code.
-This is why there is some code that converts polars dataframes to pandas for use in charts etc for now.
+This is why there is some code that converts polars dataframes to pandas for use in charts etc for now.~~
+- ~~Add the ability to see games farthest under par and not just lowest score. ~~
 - Add code to allow users to select what putter they played a game with.
 - Add functionality to include best games on average with a certain putter.
-- Add the ability to see games farthest under par and not just lowest score.
 - Add calculation to show what percentage of games you finish under par.
 - Add ability to see data for each hole on a course, including time series and average strokes data.
-- Track which lost balls you have found.
-- Track which fox hunts you've completed and which putters you have.